-I walk fast.
+I walk fast, usually.
 I inspire terror in word games.
 I'm a satisfactory cook.
-I pick good cheap&tasty places to eat.

 I've travelled a lot.
 No, really... a lot.
 Europe, Africa, and Asia; 73 countries, according to the Century Club list.
-Modes covered quite a range, too: Five star hotels back in my academic days, fleabag dumps while cycling across Africa, and a lot in between.
+Modes covered the spectrum from five star hotels back in my academic days to fleabag dumps while cycling across Africa.

 TV: I haven't owned a TV since 1990 and don't want one.
 However, I do watch vids of Game Of Thrones, Monty Python, Seinfeld, Corner Gas, The Simpsons, Futurama, Red Dwarf, The Sopranos, Breaking Bad and other shows that strike my fancy.

 Food: Turkish and Mexican, although I eat almost anything except chili and spaghetti (excessive consumption of both in my teen years has killed my enthusiasm for them).
 Oatmeal is good at any time of day.

 Movies: As you can tell from my profile picture, I'm a fairly serious movie buff!
 Mostly I follow directors, including Stanley Kubrick, Alfred Hitchcock, Bernardo Bertolucci, and Cameron Crowe.

 A few movies I liked more than most: Little Big Man; Any Given Sunday; American Gangster; The Constant Gardener; Enemy At The Gates; Casablanca; The Good, The Bad, and the Ugly; 2001; The Lover; L.A.
 Confidential.
 I'll go to see almost anything set in Africa.